Was anyone having a better time than Matthew McConaughey at the turn of the century?

 McConaughey's one rule, he told the magazine: "Whether that's going for a run, whether that's dancing, whether that's loving—just break a sweat a day."

-A sample voicemail message from the then-36-year-old heartthrob: "Hey, this is McConaughey, Nov.
+A sample voicemail message from the heartthrob on his 36th birthday: "Hey, this is McConaughey, Nov.
 4, 2005, 36 times.
 Just keep livin' along the way.
 Talk to you later."

 So, the big plan was always to just keep livin'.